 - Chicken Francese – The classic Italian-American dish of chicken cutlets cooked in a buttery white wine and lemon sauce.

-If you’ve enjoyed this chicken Milanese with tomato, basil, and mozzarella salad recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Chicken Milanese Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 For the tomato salad